julianqz/wustl_published/nature_2021/README.md

 `docker pull julianqz/wu_pub:r_4.1.0`

 Of course, you don't have to use the container.
-However, reproducibility cannot be guaranteed without using the same versions of the packages/libraries as in the containers.
+However, reproducibility cannot be guaranteed without using the same versions of the packages/libraries as in the container.

 * `wu_pub:r_4.1.0`: R 4.1.0, igraph 1.2.5, vioplot 0.3.6